 - vi.
 Shall approve, upon the recommendation of the President, the Vision and Mission statements and core values of the College; - vii.
 Shall approve, upon the recommendation of the President, the College's strategic plan and goals consistent with the vision and mission of the College and its focus on student success; - viii.
-Shall provide for financial resources to adequately support the College's institutional goals; accordingly, the Board will approve and authorize the annual budget and amendments, debt funding, tax rates and/or millage, real estate transactions, major capital projects, and other significant financial items as the Board may determine from time to time; - ix.
-Shall perform other duties authorized by applicable laws or regulations; - x.
+Shall provide for financial resources to adequately support the College's institutional goals; accordingly, the Board will approve and authorize the annual budget and amendments, debt funding, tax rates and/or millage, real estate transactions, major capital projects, and other significant financial items as the Board may determine from time to time; and subject to the financial resources available to the College. - ix.
+May perform other duties authorized by applicable laws or regulations; - x.
 Shall decide on tuition rates, general fees, and program/course fees; - xi.
-Shall approve new positions with specific job descriptions and salary range for each position. - b.
+May approve new executive positions with specific job descriptions and salary range for each position. - b.
 The Board functions within the framework of laws, court decisions, attorney general's opinions, and similar mandates and restrictions from external sources.
 It performs functions as specified by applicable laws and regulations. - c.
 The Board formulates policies and delegates to the President the function of administering board policies and regulations.
 The Board is not involved in administrative details, but the Board's review of administrative procedures and regulations may be undertaken if necessary to the function of policy formulation.
 In the absences of appropriate policy, the President may need to make decisions using best judgement and consistent with the best practices in higher education. - d.
 If citizens bring a concern or complaint to an individual Trustee, the Trustee shall refer the citizen to the President, who shall proceed according to appropriate Board policy or College procedure.
 This does not restrict the Board member from bringing the concern or complaint to the Board.